 Founded in 1959 by Wallace A. Ross, the CLIO name stems from Greek mythology, being the muse of history and the celebrator of accomplishments.
 Today, the CLIO Awards honor the best Interactive, Direct Mail, Content & Contact, Film, Print, Out of Home, Innovative Media, Integrated Campaign, Radio, Design and Public Relations.
 Student work is also recognized in Interactive, Film, Print, Out of Home, Innovative Media, Integrated Campaign and Design.

 The judging process for the CLIO awards is also notably tough.
-Fewer than 10% of submissions survive the first round, from which juries re-evaluate the work to determine Gold, Silver and Bronze statue winners.
-Less than 3% of all entries receive a statue, and less than 1% receive the coveted Gold CLIO.
+Fewer than 10 percent of submissions survive the first round, from which juries re-evaluate the work to determine Gold, Silver and Bronze statue winners.
+Less than 3 percent of all entries receive a statue, and less than 1 percent receives the coveted Gold CLIO.
 Those are tough odds that some agencies and individuals don't want to mess with.
 But, when you win, it makes it an even more prized victory.

 - Chances of winning a CLIO - Minuscule